REDeLapp/Panama-Papers-Network-Analysis/README.md

 ## Network Analysis Methods

 * Clustering Coefficient: the fraction of possible triangles in an egocentric network that contain the ego node and exit.
-It measures the undefined for directed graphs
+It measures the undefined for directed graphs.

 * Bridges: high  betweenness  individuals  are  often  critical  to  collaboration across different groups.

-* Modularity: measure aims to identify the nodes that are more densely connected together than to the rest of the network, describing the network structure, i.e., how the network is compartmentalized into sub-networks

 * Eigenvector centrality: identifies nodes that are surrounded by other nodes.
 Can be used to located groups of interconnected nodes with high prestige.

 * PageRank: The rank of a node in the network is calculated as the probability that a s person randomly traversing the edges will arrive at the node.

+* Modularity: measure aims to identify the nodes that are more densely connected together than to the rest of the network, describing the network structure, i.e., how the network is compartmentalized into sub-networks

+* Top ten nodes with the highest number of degrees.
 ## Model

 [insert tables on centrality within subgraph]